 Requests executed by the server run under a different schedule than that of their client.
-Their latency therefore can be seen as a source of variance in realtime context switch latency.
-Given the design of the EWS display server, it is more effective to establish a small upper bound on request latency than to attempt priority queueing solutions that might require a operating system support for multilevel scheduling.
+Their latency therefore can be seen as a source of variance in real-time context switch latency.
+Given the design of the EWS display server, it is more effective to establish a small upper bound on request latency than to attempt priority queueing solutions that would require a operating system support for multilevel scheduling.

-Requests should not incur large variance in processing latency.
+3. Requests should not incur any great variance in processing latency.
 Variance of this form can be exploited for both resource denial of service and covert signalling.

-While the display server does not enqueue requests in general, it does perform queueing in connection with clientrequested rendevous and client event delivery.
+While the display server does not enqueue requests in general, it does perform queueing in connection with client-requested rendevous and client event delivery.
 When a client issues a WaitMouseEvent request, the server checks the per-client-session list of undelivered events (which is bounded).
-If one exists, it is returned, otherwise the client request is queued.
-EROS provides an operation, RETRY, that allows the server to redirect the client to a kernel stall queue whose wakeup is controlled by the display server.
-At a later time, the desired input event will cause this client to be awakened, whereupon it will reissue its request.
+If one exists, it is returned, otherwise the client request is deferred using the RETRY mechanism of the underlying capability invocation transport.
+The RETRY mechanism allows the server to redirect the client to an operating system stall queue whose release is controlled by the display server.
+In addition, the display server notes that there is now at least one client enqueued in this fashion.
+Queueing the client completes the request.
+At a later time, an incoming event may cause this client to be awakened, whereupon it will reissue its request.

-The difference between RETRY-based queueing and application-level queueing is subtle but significant.
-Because clients queued using RETRY are blocked on a kernel queue, their reactivation honors the scheduling policy of the operating system.
-Application level queue implementations, including the request dispatch queue of X11, generally do not have access to OS-level priority information.
-Even if they did, dynamic adjustments to priority cannot safely be revealed to such applications.1 EROS directly exposes the operating system queueing mechanism via a capability-protected interface and provides operations that allow the display server to exploit it for queueing purposes.
+The difference between retry-based queueing and application-level queueing is subtle but significant.
+Clients queued using RETRY do not block other requests, and their reactivation honors the scheduling policy of the operating system.
+Application level queue implementations, in contrast, generally do not have access to OS-level priority information.
+Even if they did, dynamic adjustments to priority cannot safely be revealed to such applications.
+EROS directly exposes the operating system queueing mechanism via a capability-protected interface and provides operations that allow the display server to exploit it for queueing purposes.